 The PPDU that carried information of the RXVECTOR parameter is identified as intra-BSS according to the rule described in 26.2.2 (Intra-BSS and inter-BSS PPDU classification).

-The STA does not receive a frame with the duration information indicated by a Duration field in the PSDU of the PPDU with the RXVECTOR parameter TXOP_DURATION.
+The STA does not receive a frame with a Duration field in the PPDU with the RXVECTOR parameter TXOP_DURATION.(#20761, #20889)

 The duration information indicated by the RXVECTOR parameter TXOP_DURATION is greater than the current intra-BSS NAV of the STA.